 For animals with left sided congestive heart failure (CHF), at home resting respiratory rate monitoring has been proven to be a useful monitoring tool to ensure good management of CHF.
-A recent study revealed that a resting respiratory rate higher than 35 breaths per minute was associated with the presence of left sided CHF.
-Further studies have shown that dogs with controlled CHF will typically have resting respiratory rates under 30 breaths per minute.
+Studies have shown that dogs with controlled CHF will typically have resting respiratory rates under 30 breaths per minute.
 A study in cats suggested that a consistent resting respiratory rate higher than 30 breaths per minute should prompt evaluation for presence of CHF.
 This at home monitoring is often combined with information obtained from in-hospital evaluations (including physical examination and thoracic radiograph findings) to determine if a change to CHF therapy is indicated.

 As counting the respiratory rate is easy to do, it has become part of the daily management in animals being treated for CHF.
 Below are instructions on how to easily monitor your animals resting respiratory rate.